lokalise/lokalise-pull-action/README.md

 ### How this action works

-When triggered, this action performs the following steps:
+When triggered, this action follows these steps:

-1. Installs Lokalise CLIv2.
+1. **Install Lokalise CLIv2**:
+   - Ensures that the required Lokalise CLI is available for subsequent operations.

+2. **Download translation files**:
-2. Downloads translation files for all languages from the specified Lokalise project.
-The keys included in the download bundle are filtered by the tag named after the triggering branch.
-For example, if the branch is called `lokalise-hub`, only the keys with this tag will be downloaded.
+   - Retrieves translation files for all languages from the specified Lokalise project.
+   - The downloaded keys are filtered by the tag corresponding to the triggering branch.
+For example, if the branch is named `lokalise-hub`, only keys tagged with `lokalise-hub` in Lokalise will be included in the download bundle.

+3. **Detect changes**:
+   - Compares the downloaded translation files against the repository’s existing files to detect any updates or modifications.

+4. **Create a pull request**:
-3. If any changes in the translation files are detected, a pull request will be created for the triggering branch.
-This pull request will be sent from a temporary branch.
+   - If changes are detected, the action creates a pull request from a temporary branch to the triggering branch.
+   - The temporary branch name is constructed using the prefix specified in the `temp_branch_prefix` parameter.

 For more information on assumptions, refer to the [Assumptions and defaults](https://developers.lokalise.com/docs/github-actions#assumptions-and-defaults) section.